 ⏩ Click here for a preview of the ADKAR Model Change Management Process workflow

 Bridges’ transition model

-Created in 1991 by William Bridges, this model focuses on transition rather than change.
-While that might seem like a needless difference, this small factor alters the entire way that change management is approached.
+Created in 1991 by William Bridges, this change management model focuses on transition rather than change.
+While that might seem pedantic, it alters the entire way that change management is approached.

 It does this by detailing three stages of transition, each of which the employee must be guided through for the change to be successful: